apathyaddict/TweetMockAppReact/README.md

 This project is a micro-blogging application that allows users to create, view, and interact with tweets.
 It includes various milestones that add different features and functionalities to the application.

+## Demo

+A live demo of the micro-blogging application can be accessed at [Demo Link](https://https://micro-blog-f57a3.web.app/register.com).

 ## General Overview

 The micro-blogging application provides the following functionality: